 Career Advancement: DNP programs are explicitly intended to train leaders and executives in clinical nursing.

-APRN Preparation: Earning a DNP is the first step towards becoming a state licensed and nationally certified advanced practice registered nurse (APRN).
+APRN Preparation: Earning a DNP can help you become a state licensed and nationally certified advanced practice registered nurse (APRN).

 Higher Income: As a DNP graduate, you will typically earn more than nurse practitioners with a master’s degree.